HKgame01/H4B/README.md

-# APP NAME
+# Cure Disease

-## Some project ideas

-- Code snipets to NFTs
-- An nft marketplace maybe using DeSo
-- A Decentralized Web Hosting System
-- - [x] Blockchain-Based Voting System

 ## 💡 Inspiration

 ## 💻 What it does

+Cure Disease is aweb application that allows you to:

+- Locate nearest hospitals to you
+- Book an appointment with a doctor
+- List different diseases and their symptoms
+- Chat anonymously with doctors with reveling your identity
+- A smart chatbot that will help you find the best doctor for you

 ## 🔐 Best Blockchain Project Using Hedera

-We are using **Hedera’s testnet** to make a < What are we using it for >.
+We are using **Hedera’s testnet** to make a make a decentralized chatroom for patients and doctors, so that they can chat analmously and chat freely .
 Hedera is a decentralized public network that utilizes the Hashgraph consensus algorithm to overcome the traditional limitations of blockchain and allow one to create the next era of fast, fair, and secure applications.

 ## 🔗 Best Use of DeSo